 From a working background in Accounting and Finance to becoming a Qualified Interior Designer.
-Heidi Mo is a recent graduate of the Diploma of Interior Design and Decoration (MSF50213).
+Heidi Mo is a recent graduate of the Diploma at iscd.
 She talked to us about how she made the decision to study Interior Design, her favourite thing about studying, where she gets her inspiration from and how to keep up with trends.
 Plus her work is absolutely stunning and she’s shared that with us too!

 Heidi at iscd tiny homes styling event with Nifty Home, Domayne Hire and Caroma.

 What originally sparked your passion for interior design?

 I styled and decorated my home in Vancouver, Canada and have always admired beautiful homes and people with immense personal style that you can see in their homes and fashion style.
 My grandmother is a singer and an artist and from an early age, I learned to appreciate works of art.

 What is your background before attending iscd?

 I have a background in Accounting and Finance but felt it was time to explore and develop my creative side.
 I’ve travelled a fair bit and lived overseas in New Zealand as well.
 When I moved to Australia, I decided to learn about interior design in more depth.
 A friend in the field encouraged me and said that further education really gives you additional confidence in interior design – for example, rather than just pointing at an image or furniture piece and saying you like it, you can now look at the object, think critically and speak about why and what you appreciate about it based on design principles.
 It has been an incredibly rewarding experience at iscd in terms of my own personal journey – despite some of the long hours we put into the projects.